 5. Implementation Arrangements.
-Dhaka Water Supply and Sewerage Authority (DWASA) is both the executing agency (EA) and implementing agency (IA).
-A project management unit (PMU) has been established in DWASA and will be assisted by a Design,
+Dhaka Water Supply and Sewerage Authority (DWASA) is both the executing agency (EA) and implementing agency (IA).A project management unit (PMU) has been established in DWASA and will be assisted by a design,

 1 ADB.
 2007.
-Report and Recommendation of the President to the Board of Directors: Proposed Loans and Technical Assistance Grant to the People's Republic of Bangladesh for the Dhaka Water Supply Sector Development Program (Loan 2382 and 2383-BAN).
-Manila; ADB.
+Report and Recommendation of the President to the Board of Directors: Proposed Loans and Technical Assistance Grant to the People's Republic of Bangladesh for the Dhaka Water Supply Sector Development Program (Loan 2382 and 2383-BAN).Manila; ADB.
 2013.
 Report and Recommendation of the President to the Board of Directors: Proposed Loan and Administration of Loan to the People's Republic of Bangladesh for the Dhaka Environmentally Sustainable Water Supply Project (Loan 3051-BAN).
-Manila.
-These two loans finance some of feasibility studies of this project.
+Manila.These two loans finance some of feasibility studies of this project.

-Management and Supervision (DMS) Consultants in (i) distribution system and quality improvement; (ii) capacity building and institutional strengthening; and (iii) project management and implementation support.
-PMU will have an environmental officer to ensure environmental safeguards compliance of the project.
-DMS Consultants will assist the PMU environmental officer in the day-to-day monitoring activities.
+management and supervision (DMS) consultants in (i) distribution system and quality improvement; (ii) capacity building and institutional strengthening; and (iii) project management and implementation support.PMU will have an environmental officer to ensure environmental safeguards compliance of the project.
+DMS will assist the PMU environmental officer in the day-to-day monitoring activities.

 6. Categorization and Environmental Assessment of Subproject.
 An environmental assessment using ADB's Rapid Environmental Assessment (REA) checklist for water supply (Appendix 1) was conducted and results of the assessment show that the subproject is unlikely to cause significant adverse impacts thus the subproject is classified as Environmental Category B per ADB Safeguard Policy Statement (SPS).
 Per Government of Bangladesh Environment Conservation Act, 1995 (ECA, 1995) and Environment Conservation Rules (ECR, 1997), the subproject is categorized as "red" which need location clearance and environmental cleance certificate from DoE.
-However, since the project is insignificant impact and the project is national priority, as per rule 97, sub rule 7(4) there is provision and clarify that upon application to DG, DoE for approval of ToR for EIA study, DG, DoE May approve ToR for EIA study and without issuing location clearance certificate and may directly issue Environmental Clearance Certificate (ECC).
+However, since the project is insignificant impact and the project is national priority, as per rule 97 (4) to speed up the project work upon application to DG, DoE for approval of ToR for EIA study, DG, DoE May approve ToR for EIA study and without issuing location clearance certificate and may directly issue Environmental Clearance Certificate (ECC).
 This ECC is mandatory and must be obtained from the DoE.

 7. Subproject Scope.
-This report covers Package No. ICB 2.10 (the subproject) which includes rehabilitation and extension of distribution networks in 19 DMAs.
-The package includes rehabilitation of 300 kilometers of DNI for NRW reduction (including procurement of equipment/plant, and construction of deep tube well [DTW] pump station) with O&M support.
-For efficient and effective execution, the package will be implemented through a design-built contract, i.e. the civil works contractors will also prepare the detail designs.
+This report covers Package No. ICB 2.11 (the subproject) which includes rehabilitation and extension of distribution networks in 16 DMAs.
+The package includes rehabilitation of 453 kilometers of DNI for NRW reduction (including procurement of equipment/plant, and construction of deep tube well [DTW] pump station) with O&M support.
+For efficient and effective execution, the package will be implemented through a design-built contract, i.e. the civil works contractors will review the detail designs.